morton-nd/morton-nd/README.md

 All algorithms are **generated** at compile-time for the number of dimensions and field width used.
 This way, loops and branches are not required.

-Includes a hardware-based approach (using Intel BMI2) for newer Intel CPUs, as well as another fast approach based on the Lookup Table (LUT) method for other CPU variants.
+Includes a hardware-based approach (using Intel BMI2) for most Intel CPUs, as well as another fast approach based on Lookup Table (LUT) methods for other CPU variants.

 ### Status
 [![Build Status](https://github.com/kevinhartman/morton-nd/actions/workflows/cmake.yml/badge.svg)](https://github.com/kevinhartman/morton-nd/actions/workflows/cmake.yml) [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

 ## Features

-### Encoder Support
+### Encode/Decode Support
 - any number of dimensions (e.g. `2D, 3D, 4D ...
 ND`).
 - built-in support for up to 128-bit native results (`__uint128_t`).
-Unlimited using a user-supplied "big integer" class.
+Unlimited using a user-supplied "big integer" class (not yet tested).
 - `constexpr` encode method, allowing Morton encodings to be expressed at compile-time.

-### Decoder Support
-- any number of dimensions (bounded by native result width of 64).
-- built-in support for decoding up to 64-bit Morton codes.
+- `constexpr` decode method, allowing Morton decodings to be expressed at compile-time.

 ## Encoders and Decoders